 - At the beginning of the Self-Assessment, you will be asked for some basic information, including contact information, so we can email your report when the Self-Assessment is completed.

 - Review each standard and choose the response from Level 1 (limited) to Level 4 (very developed) that reflects your organization's performance.

 - Be conservative: When you believe your organization is doing most of Level 2 and also some of level 3, be conservative and mark Level 2.

 - Every question needs an answer, but it’s not necessary to complete everything in one sitting.
 You can save your work and pick it up later if you need time to reflect or to talk to colleagues.
-Just mark answers you do not have the information for "Not Applicable" and come back to the self-assessment to change the answer once you have the additional input or information you need.
+Just mark "Not Applicable" where you do not have enough information to answer and return to the self-assessment later to change the response, once you have the additional input or information you need.

 - In the case where a standard does not apply to your organization, choose “Not applicable.”
 However, don’t be quick to assume that just because a standard is unfamiliar, it does not apply.
 Even large organizations sometime skip over important aspects of organizational effectiveness as they grow.
 If you are not doing something now, consider whether you should be doing it in the future.

 - You will have an opportunity to review your responses before you submit them.
 Once submitted, scores will be calculated and a report will be emailed to you promptly.